dlebansais/PgSurveyor-Disclosed/README.md

 ## Trobleshooting

-If one of the corners of either the map window or the inventory window has been moved outside the screen, you can either:
+If one of the corners of the map window or the inventory window has been moved outside the screen, you can either:
-+ Move all other corners outside too, and the close the application in the taskbar.
++ Move all other corners outside too, and then close the application in the taskbar.
 Upon restarting it, the problem will be detected and fixed automatically.
 + Use the `reset` command-line parameter to reset all borders.

 # Certification